toni-rmc/laravel-angular-integration/README.md

 This project provides tools and shows you an easy way to integrate one or more Angular apps into your Laravel project.

-Depending on your preferences you can build Angular applications using **angular-cli** tool (preferred way) or without it.

-**angular-cli** uses Webpack for bundling final app while Angular apps who don't use it rely on SystemJS for loading configuration, therefore integration in Laravel is different for those two development choices.

-This project supports both so if you want to have Angular apps built with **angular-cli** and packed with Webpack alongside with Angular apps which are not packed, you can.

-I recomend using **angular-cli** though as apps it produces are much faster.

 ## Getting Started

 After you clone the code you have to build the apps by running necessary commands, than you can test from the default Laravel welcome page.
 You will see links that will take you to separate integrated Angular apps.

-First two links (Angular App 1, Angular App 2) will take you to the two Angular applications made without **angular-cli** and which are not bundled.

-Two other links will take you to separate Angular bundled apps made using **angular-cli**.
+Two links will take you to separate Angular bundled apps made using **angular-cli**.

+All Angular apps live in `angular` directory in Laravel project root directory and they are bundled and distributed to `public` directory after build.

 ### Setting Up